Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 I love uncomfortable emotions, they brood reflection and development.
 To acknowledge a feeling then unpacking why we are feeling that feeling and where it comes from can deepen our empathic understanding of self and others.
 Or maybe I’m the cliche ‘tortured artist’, but the point I’m trying to get to is that maybe what makes this song so potent is that it doesn’t try to fix anything.
 It just feels it.

-Someone to say: “Yeah.
+Instead honest acknowledgement, for someone older to say: “Yeah.
 I know that feeling.”
 “I’ve felt that way too.”
 “It confuses my brain too on how it feels positive in the short term, but worse in the long term.”
 While still reminding them that “You don’t have to be anyone else to matter.”

 Take a moment and really listen.
 Jealousy, Jealousy by Olivia Rodrigo is here.